by Ian Khan | Apr 22, 2024 | Uncategorized

 Community Engagement: Involving community members in the planning and decision-making process ensures that urban development meets the needs of its residents.
 This participatory approach fosters a sense of ownership and responsibility towards the community and its environment.

-Smart City Technologies: technology for resource management can significantly enhance urban sustainability.
-Smart grids, for monitoring environmental conditions, and data analytics for urban planning can make cities more efficient and adaptable.
+Smart City Technologies: Leveraging technology for smarter resource management can significantly enhance urban sustainability.
+Smart grids, IoT devices for monitoring environmental conditions, and data analytics for urban planning can make cities more efficient and adaptable.